N-122 road (Spain)

 To the northeast the road crosses Sierra del Morto by the Puerto del Madro and then heads through the Sierra del Moncayo.
 The Parque natural de la Dehesa del Moncayo lies to the east.
 The N-113 passes to the north.
 The road heads into the Ebro valley passing the Monasterio de Veruela, overlooked by the Balcón de El Buste and the Santuario de Nuestra Sra. de la Misericordia.
 The road ends at Junction 19 of the Autopista AP-68 and N-232 43 km north west of Zaragoza.

+History

+In January 2024, the Spanish Army was required to rescue 600 motorists stuck in snow on the N-122 road between Soria and Agreda.